PROTONORD/project-lifecycle-manager/QUICKSTART.md

 This creates:
 - Local folder structure in `catalog/`
 - Product JSON files with metadata
-- Images stored in MinIO
+- Images stored in cloud backup
 - Git-ready structure

 ### Sync Changes to Shopify